robotic-vision-lab/Agent-Deception-Via-Polynomial-Path-Planning/README.md

 ## Acknowledgements

-This project was made possible through the support of the Graduate Assistance in Areas of National Need (GAANN) Fellowship, a program funded by the U.S.
-Department of Education.
-We are grateful for the financial assistance provided by the GAANN Fellowship, which enabled us to develop and advance this research.
+This research was supported by the Graduate Assistance in Areas of National Need (GAANN) Fellowship, funded by the U.S. Department of Education.
+We thank the GAANN program for providing financial support that enabled the continued development of this project.

-This work was initiated during an internship at the U.S. Army Combat Capabilities Development Command Army Research Laboratory under the DoD's HBCU/MI Summer Research Internship Program, where early development and evaluation of the deceptive polynomial path planner began.
+Initial development and early evaluation of the deceptive polynomial path planner were conducted during an internship at the U.S. Army Combat Capabilities Development Command (DEVCOM) Army Research Laboratory, as part of the DoD’s HBCU/MI Summer Research Internship Program.
+We are grateful for the opportunity and resources provided by this program.